-¶ 7 Leave a comment on paragraph 7 0 According to Todd Harvey, author of The Formative Dylan, Fuller did not actually record You’re No Good until 18 months after Dylan’s recording.
-He argues that Dylan most likely learned it from Rambling Jack Elliot, who was intimately familiar with Fuller’s work.
+¶ 6 Leave a comment on paragraph 6 0 According to Todd Harvey, author of The Formative Dylan, Fuller did not actually record You’re No Good until 18 months after Dylan.
+He argues that Dylan most likely learned it from Rambling Jack Elliot, a good friend of Dylan and intimately familiar with Fuller’s work.

-¶ 8 Leave a comment on paragraph 8 0 Elliot was a close friend of Woody Guthrie and a major influence on Dylan.
-Many have remarked on the similarly of Dylan singing voice with Elliot’s.
+¶ 7 Leave a comment on paragraph 7 0 Elliot was a close friend of Woody Guthrie and a major influence on Dylan.
+Many have remarked on the similarity of their singing styles.
 Although Elliot was never a songwriter of note, he was an excellent interpreter.
-Apparently he was not the greatest father.
-His daughter’s documentary The Ballad of Ramblin’ Jack is worth checking out.
-All Dylan fans should have one of Elliot’s “best of” packages in their CD collection.
+All Dylan fans should have at least one of Elliot’s “best of” packages in their collection.

 Well, I don’t know why I love you like I do